Visit one of Oregon's most spectacular coastal towns, steeped in history.

 The incredible bravery of the U.S. Coast Guard is on show here, mounting difficult rescues of distressed ships and sailors in turbulent seas.
 Many lives have been lost in the process, subject to a merciless ocean with fierce currents and up to 40-foot waves!
 The Coast Guard have a special boat designed for these conditions, with a self-righting mechanism that rolls the boat over if engulfed by a freak wave.

 The museum also does a great job of explaining the fascinating job of a bar pilot.
-These highly trained pilots board ships at the entrance of the Columbia River by boat or helicopter, and assume navigational control of the ship through the dangerous waters.
-They are amongst the most skilled mariners, with years of training under their belts.
+These highly trained bar pilots board ships at the entrance of the Columbia River by boat or helicopter, and assume navigational control of ships through the dangerous waters and their expert knowledge of local sandbars.
+They are amongst the most skilled mariners, with years of training under their belts, and earn very high salaries.

 Check hours & fees (1792 Marine Drive).